Bastrop, Texas: History

 The first edition of the Bastrop Advertiser and County News (now The Bastrop Advertiser) was published on March 1, 1853, giving it claim to be the oldest continuously published weekly (semiweekly since September 5, 1977) in Texas.
 The wider Bastrop County is also covered by papers such as the Elgin Courier.

 On September 4, 2011, two wildfires started when trees fell on power lines.
 The first fire started in the community of Circle D-KC Estates near Bastrop State Park, and the other fire started about 4 mi north.
 The two fires merged into the Bastrop County Complex fire.
 This was the worst and most destructive wildfire in Texas history, as it destroyed 1,691 homes, killed two people, and caused $325 million of insured property damage.
 The drought in Texas at the time combined with strong winds from the Gulf of Mexico caused by Tropical Storm Lee helped fuel the fire.

+From August 14, 2018 to May 21, 2019, the City of Bastrop put a moratorium on new developments due to flooding and drainage issues.

 Geography

+The Colorado River from a downtown Bastrop business.

 Bastrop is located near the center of Bastrop County along the lower Colorado River.
 The downtown business district of the city is located on a bluff on the east bank of the river, but the city extends to the west side of the river, as well.
 According to the United States Census Bureau, the city has a total area of 23.6 km2, of which 23.3 km2 are land and 0.3 km2, or 1.23%, is covered by water.

 Three miles (5 km) northeast of the town, Lake Bastrop is a 906 acre reservoir on Spicer Creek operated by the Lower Colorado River Authority (LCRA) since its impounding in 1964.
 Although primarily used as a cooling pond for the Sim Gideon Power Plant, the lake is also used for recreation, and the LCRA maintains two public parks on the lake.